Easy Classroom Word Work Routine

 4. Sort your words – do your best!

 After meeting with us for the mini-lesson on the second day of their rotation, they complete a series of activities.
 These activities can be completed during Wednesday morning work or during word work time (when they aren't meeting with us).
 We haven't talked yet about whether we'll allow students to work on these tasks during other times throughout the week (i.e. centers, free read, free write, etc.)

 1. Write your words.
-My co-teacher calls this "read, say, cover, write, check" or something ridiculously long.
+My co-teacher calls this "look, say, cover, write, check.”
 You can require a certain number of each word.
 Whatever you want.

 2. Sort your words again.
 This time as fast as you can.